Income Tax for some people is like a four letter word, they just don’t want to hear it, and dread the April 30th

-- Home Improvements (with some exceptions, the “new” healthy home credit, is one)
+- Home Improvements (with some exceptions, the new healthy home credit)

 - Funeral costs, wedding costs and legal fees paid for separation or divorce agreements

-- Public Transportation costs if paid daily or per use (Monthly Pass purchases can be claimed as a credit in Ontario)
+- Public Transportation costs if paid daily or per use (Monthly pass purchases can be claimed as a credit on your Ontario income tax return.

-Average Cost To File Your Income Tax Return
+Average Cost To File Your Canadian Income Tax Return

 I also can’t stress enough the importance of using your maximum allowed RRSP contributions each year.
-In Canada we have until March 1 st 2013 to make contributions that will benefit our 2012 Income Tax Return.
-Budget accordingly and try to contribute as much as you can each year.
-Your maximum allowed limit can be found on your 2012 Income Tax Assessment.
+In Canada we have until March 1 st to make contributions that will benefit the previous years tax return.

 For more information on your tax return: Canada Revenue Agency.